 In general, Graduate Advisors act as the student's first source of academic program information and provide assistance with the requirements of the program.
-There is one graduate advisor for each of the Areas of Geographic Depth in the program, and you should work primarily with the Graduate Advisor within your area of interest.
+You should normally work primarily with a Graduate Advisor that has a similar area of interest.
 Students should meet with their Graduate Advisor on a regular basis and keep him/her up to date on progress.
 In particular, the Graduate Advisors are responsible for:

-- A. Development of academic study plans with the student. - B. Reviewing and acting on requests by graduate students to drop or add courses or to take courses on a Satisfactory/Unsatisfactory basis. - C. Reviewing and approving petitions for advancement to candidacy for the Ph.D. degree and making recommendations for the composition of committees for M.A. theses and exams, doctoral dissertations, or qualifying examinations. - D. Periodic review of the student's progress towards degree objectives, and in particular, the filing of an annual report with Graduate Studies concerning each student's progress toward completion of degree requirements. - E. The Graduate Advisor is also responsible for the approval of Planned Educational Leave (PELP). - F. For students without prior academic degrees in Geography, the Graduate Advisor is responsible for approving a preparatory program of courses in geographic theory and methods, in consultation with the student and Major Professor.
+- A. Development of academic study plans with the student. - B. Reviewing and acting on requests by graduate students to drop or add courses or to take courses on a Satisfactory/Unsatisfactory basis.

+- C. Reviewing and approving petitions for advancement to candidacy for the Ph.D. degree and making recommendations for the composition of committees for M.A. theses and exams, doctoral dissertations, or qualifying examinations. - D. Periodic review of the student's progress towards degree objectives, and in particular, the filing of an annual report with Graduate Studies concerning each student's progress toward completion of degree requirements. - E. The Graduate Advisor is also responsible for the approval of Planned Educational Leave (PELP). - F. For students without prior academic degrees in Geography, the Graduate Advisor is responsible for approving a preparatory program of courses in geographic theory and methods, in consultation with the student and Major Professor.